Joshua Kimmich: 10 things on the Germany captain and Bayern Munich ace

 'Fair Play' may as well be Kimmich's middle name.

-Remarkably for a player who packs more testosterone in his pocket-rocket frame than the entire field at an Arnold Classic, the Bayern all-rounder has never been sent off in over 440 competitive appearances for club and country.
+Remarkably for a player who packs more testosterone in his pocket-rocket frame than the entire field at an Arnold Classic, the Bayern all-rounder had never received a red card until Matchday 9 of the 2023/24 season.

-His only red card on record fell whilst playing for Stuttgart in the U19s Bundesliga on 3 March 2013, four weeks after his 18th birthday.
+His only previous sending off on record fell whilst playing for Stuttgart in the U19s Bundesliga on 3 March 2013, four weeks after his 18th birthday.

-8) A Bayern record-breaker with an eye of the spectacular
+8) A Bayern record-breaker with an eye for the spectacular

 Kimmich isn't a regular goalscorer, but he does have a habit of putting away worldies.